With an international atmosphere, an enviable standard of living and a natural outdoor playground on its doorstep, Geneva has plenty to shout about.

 For starters, the biggest city in French-speaking Switzerland has a plum location.
 Bang in the heart of Europe, and framed by the snow-capped mountains of the Alps and Jura, Geneva wraps itself around the western end of Lake Geneva with the famous Jet d'Eau proudly marking the spot.

 On arrival, it's hard not to be impressed by the imposing banks, the 5-star hotels, the designer boutiques and the swish restaurants strung along the lake's glamorous shores.
 The city centre exudes wealth and status too, boosted by the presence of myriad multinational companies enticed here by Geneva's international outlook and strong economy.

-Geneva plays home to the UN’s European Office, the International Red Cross, the World Health Organisation and a hatful of other governmental and non-governmental bodies – the majority of them drawn by Switzerland's famed neutrality.
-The babble of different cultures converging makes for a vibrant atmosphere.
-Such is its overall status, in fact, that it’s often wrongly assumed to be the national capital.
+It's also home to the UN’s European headquarters, the International Red Cross, the World Health Organisation and a clutch of other governmental and non-governmental bodies.
+The majority are drawn by Switzerland's famed neutrality where, despite its location, the country hasn’t joined the EU.
+The babble of different cultures makes for a cosmopolitan atmosphere on the streets, where visitors will hear English spoken as much as French.

 It also means the city has a real global presence and it's often in the news for being the place of peace negotiations or international treaties.
 More recently, the particles physics research organisation, CERN, have turned the spotlight on the city with a number of scientific breakthroughs, most notably the Large Hadron Collider.